 Such disputes can be long and drawn-out, especially if they cannot be settled prior to going to court.
-Some claims will be relatively simple and quick to deal with, whereas others may drag on for several years.
+Some claims will be relatively simple and quick to deal with, whereas others may take several years to resolve.

 Do you have to go to court?

 The simple answer is no. A large number of these claims are settled before court proceedings are even issued.
 The parties frequently use mediation effectively to reach a compromise at an early stage.
 Even if court proceedings have been issued, the parties often reach settlement before trial.
 However, if a settlement cannot be achieved, ultimately it will be for the court to decide whether the agreement should be upheld.

 How much will such a dispute cost?